-- 2.9 Where we have identified Areas for Improvement we take the following actions: - our evidence of the regulatory failure will be detailed within the inspection report as an area for improvement.
-The provider must take action to address the non-compliance. - schedule the service for an early inspection. - assess actions taken to address the non-compliance and outcomes arising at that next inspection.
+- 2.6.
+Where we have identified failings that have negligible impact or risk to outcomes for people we would discuss this with the provider during the feedback session and this will be recorded in the feedback section of the inspection notes. - 2.7.
+Where we have identified Areas for Improvement we take the following actions: - our evidence of the failings will be detailed within the inspection report as an area for improvement.
+The provider must take action to improve outcomes for people. - schedule the service for an early inspection.

-- consider a provider meeting when there is ongoing potential risk and/or impact on people's health and well-being identified for improvement at second inspection. - where we have identified an area for improvement and non-compliance continues at second inspection and there is ongoing minor potential risk and/or ongoing minor impact to people's health and well-being we will escalate this to an area for priority action.

-Areas for Priority Action

-- 2.10 We will record non-compliance as an area for priority action to highlight the seriousness of the issues identified and the requirement for the provider to take action to address the non-compliance and make improvements within required timescales.
-We will respond to the non-compliance as an area for priority action when: - we have assessed the potential risk and/or impact on people's health and well-being as a result of this non-compliance as minor and has been ongoing; or - we have assessed the potential risk and/or impact on people's health and well-being as a result of this non-compliance as moderate; or - we have assessed the potential risk and/or impact on people's health and well-being as a result of this non-compliance as moderate and there is likely reoccurrence / or has been ongoing; or - we have assessed the potential risk and/or impact on people's health and well-being as a result of this non-compliance as major; or - we have assessed the potential risk and/or impact on people's health and well-being as a result of this non-compliance as major and there is a likely reoccurrence or has been ongoing. - 2.11 Where we have identified non-compliance as an area for Priority Action we take the following actions: - a Priority Action Notice will set out the regulatory area of the non-compliance and detail the evidence CIW has to make this judgement. - a Priority Action Report will be issued to the provider which will set out the priority action notice(s).
-The provider must take action to address the noncompliance. - schedule the service for a priority inspection. - assess actions taken to address the non-compliance and outcomes arising at that next inspection - convene a provider meeting if there has been any re-occurrence and ongoing potential risk and/or impact on people's health and well-being
+- assess actions taken to improve outcomes at the next inspection. - consider a provider meeting when there is ongoing potential risk and/or impact on people's well-being identified for improvement at second inspection. - Where an area for improvement is not resolved at the subsequent inspection and the impact to people's well-being and/or risk continues to be minor, the inspector may highlight this again as an area for improvement or issue a priority action notice.
+In making this decision, the inspector will use their professional judgment taking into account the impact/risk for people, any action the provider has taken to address the issue or other relevant factors.
+The inspector will seek to be fair and proportionate. - 2.8.
+Where we have identified failings that require Priority Action we take the following actions: - a Priority Action Notice will set out the actions the provider needs to take to improve.
+It will also set out the regulations not being met and detail the evidence CIW has identified to make this judgement. - a Priority Action Report will be issued to the provider which will set out the priority action notice(s).
+The provider must take action to improve outcomes for people. - schedule the service for a priority inspection. - assess actions taken to improve outcomes at that next inspection. - convene a provider meeting if there has been any re-occurrence and ongoing potential risk and/or impact on people's well-being - where Major potential risk and/or impact on people's well-being is identified, a provider meeting will be arranged, and urgent enforcement action may be considered.

-- where Major potential risk and/or impact on people's health and well-being is identified, a provider meeting will be arranged and urgent enforcement action may be considered. - where we have identified continued non-compliance which required priority action at second inspection as we have assessed ongoing moderate or major potential risk and/or impact on people's health and well-being due to continued regulatory failures, we will escalate the matter to the next step in our securing improvement and enforcement pathway. - 2.12 Any determination by the relevant inspector as to whether a non-compliance issue falls within a category of minor, moderate or major, and any determination on the likelihood of reoccurrence is made on a case-by-case basis and the evidence available.
-However, prior to making a final decision, we review any proposed actions arising from applying this framework.
-This ensures our decisions are consistent.
+where we have identified continued poor outcomes for people with ongoing moderate or major potential risk and/or impact at second inspection, we will escalate the matter to the next step in our securing improvement and enforcement pathway.

+2.9.
+Any determination by the inspector as to whether the failings fall within a category of negligible, minor, moderate or major, and any determination on the likelihood of reoccurrence is made on a case-by-case basis and the evidence available.

-3 Securing improvement and enforcement pathway
+3. Securing improvement and enforcement pathway

-3.1 We have developed a pathway that sets out our approach to improvement and enforcement activity.
+3.1.
+We have developed a pathway that sets out our approach to improvement and enforcement activity.
 The following diagram illustrates the various steps contained within the pathway: